jdlich/cas-docs/content/chapters/10-design-and-branding.md

 **serviceErrorSsoView**
 Displayed when a user would otherwise have experienced noninteractive single sign-on to a service that is, per services registry configuration, disabled from participating in single sign-on.
 (In the default services registry registrations, all services are permitted to participate in single sign-on, so this view will not be displayed.)

-## Configuration

-There are 2 configuration files in particular that concern the theme:

-**WEB-INF/classes/cas-theme-default.properties**
-Contains the location of the theme's CSS files.

-**WEB-INF/classes/default_views.properties**
-Contains the location of the JSP views.

 ## Mobile Theme